andreasmhallberg/readingnotes/Elgibali, 1985. Towards a sociolinguistic analysis of language variation in Arabic.md

 - "Badawi's CA and IC [Illiterate spoken Arabic] correspond to Ferguson's H and L" [i.e. MSA is in newspapers not seen as H.] 37

 - [No definition given of formal/informal:]
-  - Formal-oral CA is recite rad text, Quran.
+  - Formal-oral CA is recited text, Quran.
 38
   - Formal-written-CA Quran is preislamic poetry.
 38 [in effect diachronic comparison]
   - Dialog in plays taken as examples of written dialect.
   - Newscast = informal oral and discussion between employer and employee formal oral.